iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

 ### Create MongoDB cluster use pv provided for IOMesh Storage

-1. Using a statefulset to create a MongoDB cluster
+1. Use StatefulSet to create a MongoDB cluster

 ```yaml
 # mongodb-statefulset.yaml